 Facilitator, Leadership Development & Engagement, Breeze Airways

-A More Leaderful Workforce for Effective Passenger Management in the Post-Covid Environment
+Developing a More Leaderful Workforce for Effective Passenger Management

 The post-Covid travel environment is rampant with belligerent and unruly passenger behavior, with airlines reporting incidents on nearly every flight (Al-Arushani, 2021).
 Research suggests Unruly Passenger Events (UPEs) will continue to increase in frequency and severity (Berti, 2017), despite the cancelation of mask mandates (FAA, 2021).
 Travelers emerging from the Covid pandemic are prone to hostility and outbursts, rendering the flight attendants’ task of providing a safe and comfortable flight experience difficult.
 Flight attendants arrive to work full of anxiety, expecting to encounter a UPE, making this dream job feel like a perpetual state of crisis (Jones, 2022).